drogers141/image-measure/README.md

 ![Image not available..)] (doc/tut-11.jpg)

-Note their are differences, since we are estimating based off of drawn lines, but the measurements are quite close.
+Note there are differences, since we are estimating based off of drawn lines, but the measurements are quite close.

 ## License